 - *Brief abstract of your proposal.

 - Project description (.pdf, 4 single-spaced pages maximum).
 Describe the project goals, the disciplinary context, the open questions, your major theses, your proposed methodology, your professional preparation for the work, and any logistical plans you have made (e.g. for studying off campus, collaborative work, supplemental funding, book contracts, etc.).
-Also explain why you believe the college should invest in your particular project at this particular time.
+Also explain why you believe the university should invest in your particular project at this particular time.

 - Bibliography.
 It is expected that most proposals will involve substantial discussion of issues raised by others in the field and will require extensive references to bibliographic sources.
 Please submit your bibliography as a separate .pdf document (2 pages maximum).
 The bibliography may be annotated, but it should NOT be considered a body of footnotes to the Project Description.